jlxspain/projects/README.md

 ### Tasks
 We have to use JavaScript to create a BarChart with the following features:

-- Adding space between columns,
+- 1.Adding space between columns
-- Adding colors to each bar,
+- 2.Adding colors to each bar
-- Adding a legend to our chart,
+- 3.Adding a legend to our chart
-- Show the BarChart vertically.
+- 4.Show the BarChart vertically

 ### Files
 The exercise includes three files:
-- 1.Main.js,
+- 1.Main.js
-- 2.Index.html,
+- 2.Index.html
-- 3.Readme.md,
+- 3.Readme.md

 ____